ljwitsme/reddit-crawler-app/README.md

 The discussion document at [`docs/analytics.md`](docs/analytics.md) outlines how the collected Reddit data can support future analytics.
 Once comments, authors, timestamps, scores, and reply relationships are stored in a structured format, the data can be analysed to generate deeper insights into discussion content, user behaviour, engagement patterns, and interaction structures.

-Six analytics areas are covered, each with their purpose, insights derived, value, and the technologies/frameworks/methodologies that would be applied:
+Six analytics areas are covered, each with their purpose, insights derived value, and the technologies/frameworks/methodologies that would be applied:

 | Area | Methods & Tools |
 |---|---|